 A further YTH domain protein in the At-RBP set is the Cleavage and Polyadenylation Specificity Factor 30 (AtCPSF30), which functions as part of a larger complex in mRNA 3’ end formation (Hunt et al., 2012).
 Analyses with mutant Arabidopsis plants deficient in CPSF30 indicated roles in stress responses (Zhang et al., 2008), immunity and programmed cell death (Bruggeman et al., 2014), as well as demonstrating altered mRNA 3’ end cleavage site choice in a large number of genes (Thomas et al., 2012).
-Interestingly, Arabidopsis expresses two CPSF30 protein variants from a single gene due to alternative mRNA 3’ end formation: a shorter form of approximately 28kD that harbours three zinc finger domains and is homologous to yeast and mammalian CPSF30, and a longer form of approximatley 70kD similar that adds a YTH domain and is unique to plants (Hunt et al., 2012; Delaney et al., 2006).
+Interestingly, Arabidopsis expresses two CPSF30 protein variants from a single gene due to alternative mRNA 3’ end formation: a shorter form of approximately 28kD that harbours three zinc finger domains and is homologous to yeast and mammalian CPSF30, and a longer form of approximately 70kD that adds a YTH domain and is unique to plants (Hunt et al., 2012; Delaney et al., 2006).
 These observations, together with evidence that m6A is enriched near 3’ends of Arabidopsis mRNAs (Luo et al., 2014; Wan et al., 2015; Bodi et al., 2012), led to recent speculation about a role of m6A in governing mRNA 3’ end formation in plants (Fray and Simpson, 2015; Chakrabarti and Hunt, 2015; Burgess et al., 2016).
-To formally investigate such a link, we obtained Arabidopsis data on m6A site distribution (Wan et al., 2015) and 3’ end cleavage and polyadenylation maps (Wu et al., 2011; Sherstnev et al., 2012) and performed spatial co-location analyses.
-Indeed, we found a selective enrichment of m6A sites just upstream of mRNA 3’ ends (Figure 4C).
-No such enrichment was seen when analysing equivalent human data (not shown).
-Cleavage and polyadenylation regions in plant mRNAs consist of three signals: far upstream (FUE) and near upstream elements (NUE; equivalent to the mammalian AAUAA motif), as well as sequences immediately surrounding the cleavage site (CS) (Loke et al., 2005; Thomas et al., 2012).
-We detected peak m6A abundance at -45 nt relative to CS (Figure 4C), which lies upstream of the NUE (-13 to -30 nt) at the 3’ boundary of the FUE region (-50 to -130 nt).
+To formally investigate such a link, we obtained Arabidopsis data on m6A site distribution (Wan et al., 2015) and 3’ end cleavage and polyadenylation maps (polyadenylation cluster (PAC) sites from Wu et al., 2011 and cleavage site from Sherstnev et al., 2012)and performed spatial co-location analyses.
+Indeed, we found an enrichment of m6A sites within a 100 nt window upstream of mRNA 3’ ends (Figure 4C).
+No such enrichment was seen in mammals where m6A peaks were examined within a 50 nt window upstream of known poly(A) cleavage sites, but no significant association was found (Meyer et al., 2012).
+Cleavage and polyadenylation regions in plant mRNAs consist of three signals: far upstream (FUE) and near upstream elements (NUE; equivalent to the mammalian AAUAA motif), as well as sequences immediately surrounding the cleavage site (Loke et al., 2005; Thomas et al., 2012).
+We detected maximally enriched m6A abundances at around -45 nt relative to PAC and cleavage sites (Figure 4C), which lies upstream of the NUE (-13 to -30 nt) at the 3’ boundary of the FUE region (-50 to -130 nt).
 As AtCPSF30 has a role in the function of the NUE (Thomas et al., 2012), this finding suggests complementary roles of RNA-binding through its zinc finger and YTH domains, perhaps conveying an m6A dependence for a subset of mRNA 3’end cleavage sites that should be tested in future work.